ibexa/documentation-developer/docs/users/passwords.md

 ![Password expiry settings](password_expiry.png)

 You can also decide when the user is notified that they need to change their password.
-The notification is displayed in the Back Office after login and in the User content item's preview.
+The notification is displayed in the back office after login and in the User content item's preview.

 ## Repeating passwords